-“Aloha” is the Hawaiian word meaning both “Hello” and “Goodbye.”
-Before you can say hello to your new home, you’ll need to say goodbye and sell your old one.
-And before you can sell your home in Hawaii, you’ll need to make certain required disclosures about the home and property’s condition to the potential buyer.
-These disclosures must be made before any purchase contract is signed.
+Before you can sell your home in Hawaii, you'll need to make certain required disclosures about the house and property's condition to potential buyers.
+Unless you fall into an exempt category of seller, you must not only make these disclosures, but do so before any purchase contract is signed.

-Hawaii Rev. Stat.
-508D provides that “no seller may sell residential real property unless… Prior to the sale of such residential real property, a disclosure statement is… Signed and dated by the seller within six months before or ten calendar days after the acceptance of a real estate purchase contract by the buyer.”
-The disclosure statement must be delivered to and signed by the home buyer.
+Hawaii Rev. Stat. § 508D is the relevant statute.
+It says, at § 508D-4 and § 508D-5 that no one may sell residential real property without signing and dating a disclosure statement within six months before or ten calendar days after accepting a prospective buyer's real estate purchase offer.
+The disclosure statement must be delivered to and then signed by the home buyer.

-The form also gives you plenty of additional space, should you need to explain any of your answers.
-Sometimes, it is helpful to explain a defect, particularly if the defect is not that significant, while merely checking "Yes" would worry the buyer.
+The form also contains plenty of additional space, should you need to explain any of your answers.
+Sometimes, it is helpful to explain a defect, particularly if it is not that significant, while merely checking "Yes" would worry the buyer.

-Note that your disclosure form must also state that the buyer has the right to seek independent legal or expert advice regarding the property's condition, according to Hawaii Rev. Stat.
-508D(11).
+Note that your disclosure form must also remind buyers of their right to seek independent legal or expert advice regarding the property's condition, according to Hawaii Rev. Stat. § 508D-11.

 The purpose of these exclusions is to eliminate unnecessary gossip surrounding a home sale.
-Still, you should be aware that your potential buyer may still Google your address.
-Therefore, if your home was the site of an unseemly crime (for example), you should be prepared to address the buyer's concerns head-on, even if you do not technically need to disclose it.
+Just remember that your potential buyer can Google your address.
+Therefore, if your home was the site of an incident that made the news, you should be prepared to address the buyer's concerns head-on, even if you do not technically need to disclose it.

 All home sellers have an incentive to make their homes look as perfect as possible.
 But you should still be honest when filling out your home disclosure form.
-Hawaii Rev. Stat.
-508D-9 requires that you “prepare the disclosure statement in good faith and with due care.”
-The statute defines "good faith and with due care" as “honesty in fact in the investigation, research, and preparation of the disclosure statement."
+Again, Hawaii Rev. Stat. § 508D-9 requires that you prepare the disclosure statement in good faith and with due care, defined as "honesty in fact in the investigation, research, and preparation of the disclosure statement."

-Failure to do so, of course, could lead to a whole host of problems.
-First off, if the buyer's home inspector turns up problems that you appear to have concealed, the buyer's confidence in you will decrease, negotiations may turn hardball, and you may end up paying more for repairs than you expected, or offering a price reduction.
+Failure to do so could lead to a whole host of problems.
+First off, if the buyer's home inspector turns up problems that you appear to have concealed, the buyer's confidence in you will decrease, negotiations could turn hardball, and you might end up paying more for repairs than you expected, or offering a price reduction.

-Second, you face future legal liability under this statute.
-For example, imagine that you sell your Honolulu home.
-On your disclosure form, you claim that there is no issue with the electric system.
+Second, you'd face future legal liability.
+For example, imagine that in sell your Honolulu home, you say on your disclosure form that there is no issue with the electric system.
 After closing, the buyer tries to turn on the lights and half of them fail to work.
 Any claim that you "didn't know" about the broken electrical system would be, at best, difficult to believe.

-Fortunately, Hawaii is favorable to sellers in that Hawaii Rev. Stat.
-508-D(17) creates a two-year statute of limitations on any actions against you from the buyer from the date of the disclosure form.
-This means that if two years go by, you no longer need to worry about the person who purchased your home emerging from the woodwork to file suit against you.
+Hawaii law is, however, favorable to sellers in that § 508D-17 creates a two-year statute of limitations on any actions against you from the buyer, starting from the date of the disclosure form.
+So once two years go by, you no longer need to worry about the person who purchased your home emerging from the woodwork to file suit against you.

 Nevertheless, there are benefits to fully and thoughtfully filling out the disclosure form.
-Not only is Hawaii's form relatively short compared to other states' disclosure forms, but disclosure can put a potential buyer at ease.
+Not only is Hawaii's form relatively short compared to other states', but disclosure can put a potential buyer at ease.